jetbrains-academy/Coroutines-and-channels/Coroutines/Testing/task.md

 repo-3 - 800 ms delay
 ```

-The sequential solution with the `suspend` functions should take around 4000 ms (4000 = 1000 + (1000 + 1200 + 800)).
+The sequential solution with `suspend` functions should take around 4000 ms (4000 = 1000 + (1000 + 1200 + 800)).
 The concurrent solution should take around 2200 ms (2200 = 1000 + max(1000, 1200, 800)).

 For the solutions that show progress, you can also check the intermediate results with timestamps.

 The corresponding test data is defined in [test/contributors/testData.kt](course://Coroutines/Testing/test/contributors/testData.kt), and the files [test/tasks/Request4SuspendKtTest.kt](course://Coroutines/Testing/test/tasks/Request4SuspendKtTest.kt),
-[test/tasks/Request7ChannelsKtTest.kt](course://Coroutines/Testing/test/tasks/Request7ChannelsKtTest.kt), and so on contain the straightforward tests that use mock service calls.
+[test/tasks/Request7ChannelsKtTest.kt](course://Coroutines/Testing/test/tasks/Request7ChannelsKtTest.kt), and so on, contain straightforward tests that use mock service calls.

 However, there are two problems here:

 * These tests take too long to run.
 Each test takes around 2 to 4 seconds, and you need to wait for the results each
   time.
 It's not very efficient.
 * You can't rely on the exact time the solution runs because it still takes additional time to prepare and run the code.
-  You could add a constant, but then the time would differ from machine to machine.
+  You could add a constant, but then the time would differ from one machine to another.
 The mock service delays
-  should be higher than this constant so you can see a difference.
-If the constant is 0.5 sec, making the delays
+  should be greater than this constant so you can see a difference.
+If the constant is 0.5 sec, setting the delays to
   0.1 sec won't be enough.

 A better way would be to use special frameworks to test the timing while running the same code several times (which increases
-the total time even more), but that is complicated to learn and set up.
+the total time even further), but this can be complex to learn and set up.

-To solve these problems and make sure that solutions with provided test delays behave as expected, one faster than the other,
+To solve these problems and make sure that solutions with provided test delays behave as expected, with one being faster than the other,
 use _virtual_ time with a special test dispatcher.
 This dispatcher keeps track of the virtual time passed from
 the start and runs everything immediately in real time.
 When you run coroutines on this dispatcher,
 the `delay` will return immediately and advance the virtual time.